NZ Governance, Trusts & Māori Land — A Friendly Overview

 - Often better suited to commercial operations

-Note: There are other structures (including Whānau Trusts) and specific rules depending on the land status and governance order.
+Note: There are other structures, including Whānau Trusts, with specific rules depending on the land status and governance order.

 5) Why Shareholder Registers Become Difficult